-Institute of Technology and Science, Tokushima University Tokushima, Japan e-mail: momoito@is.tokushima-u.ac.jp smiles.
+Attractive smiles attract people and represent a symbol of happiness, soothing another person's mind.
+Smiles are therefore effective as a lubricant of human communication.
+According to a study [2] that analyzed geometric features with respect to charming smiles, the most attractive part of smiles in both men and women is perceived as the eye, followed by the mouth.
+In addition, facial parts associated with the eyes and mouth, such as the corners of the eyes and mouth, are reportedly more important as attractive factors of smiles.
 In attractive smiles, the existence of a golden ratio was observed in the aspect ratio of the expression rectangle.
-Furthermore, Yamada et al. [2] investigated the relevance between the whole and partial impression formed from facial parts and pointed out the following points.
+Furthermore, Yamada et al. [3] investigated the relevance between the whole and partial impression formed from facial parts and pointed out the following points.
 Eyes play an extremely important role in forming impressions of others.
 It is possible to some degree to illustrate the overall impression by adding and coupling the partial impression formed from each part.
 However, they suggest that individual differences exist in the information of the parts which are expected to be related to emphasis.
-Assessing male and female viewpoints of smile expressions specifically, women are said to tend to expose smiles more than men [3].
+Assessing male and female viewpoints of smile expressions specifically, women are said to tend to expose smiles more than men [4].
 Moreover, smiles are natural for women: women are better at making smiles than men.
 Particularly, women have excellent skills to adjust positive emotional expressions.
 Such natural expressions can elicit positive effects on a person viewing the smile (recipient).
-Nevertheless, for the creation of intentional facial expressions, different facial muscles are said to move in conjunction with natural facial expressions [4].
+Nevertheless, for the creation of intentional facial expressions, different facial muscles are said to move in conjunction with natural facial expressions [5].
 Particularly examining the expressive process, the deformation degree, and operation timing of facial parts creating smiles are expected to vary slightly.